Rust 🤝🏾 gRPC - Using Tonic

 Create the service definition in a proto file

 Generally, I find it easier to grok if I have proto files in a separate directory.
-Especially when dealing with multiple languages as is common with gRPC-based
+Especially when dealing with multiple languages as is common with gRPC-based services.

 # Create a directory for proto files and a file to hold them